 FRONT-PANEL CONTROLS

-▲ ▼ ◀ ▶ Navigation: These buttons are used to navigate the AVR's menus.
+▲ ▼ ◀ ▶ Navigation: These buttons are used to navigate the AVR's menus, including the menus for the tuner, the USB device, The Bridge II, the Network and Internet Radio.

 OK: Press this button to select the currently highlighted item.